 **Read also: Working principle of an AC Motor

 All DC machines mainly consist of two parts.
-One is the stator and the other is Rotor.
-The stator is a stationary part that includes yoke, pole, pole winding, and Interpoles.
+One is the stator and the other is the Rotor.
+The stator is a stationary part that includes a yoke, pole, pole winding, and Interpoles.
 The stator produces the magnetic flux.

 A) It provides mechanical support to poles.